-The Government of the Australian Capital Territory (ACT) are proposing a program which would entail that a tree is planted for every one that is cut down.
-Property owners do not want to plant another tree could pay a fee which will be used to generate the growing of trees on public land.
+The Government of the Australian Capital Territory (ACT) is proposing a program that would entail that a tree is planted for everyone that is cut down.
+Property owners who do not want to plant another tree could pay a fee which will be used to generate the growing of trees on public land.

 Minister for City Services in Canberra, Chris Steel believes that concerted efforts need to be made to make tree restoration healthy.

 “Under our existing tree protection laws, thousands of trees are removed on leased land in Canberra and not replaced,” he said.
 “We want to hear from the community how we can improve this outcome.